 Mint tea is a delicious and relaxing beverage that has numerous health benefits.

 The cooling effects of menthol in mint tea can help to soothe an upset stomach by improving circulation and relieving inflammation that causes stomach pains.
 The menthol also stimulates the secretion of gastric juices that can break down food and speed up digestion.
 This reduces the symptoms of diarrhea and constipation and great for people who suffer irritable bowel syndrome.

 Besides easing indigestion, mint may fight the bacteria in your mouth that cause bad breath.
 The signature of minty fresh taste behind also helps to camouflage bad breath.
 Hence, you can drink mint tea after consuming smelly foods to neutralize the odors.
 Just make sure your min tea is made from real peppermint with no flavoring, to get the best result.

 3. Combat cold

-Mint leaves contain antibacterial and anti-inflammatory properties that can help fight clogged sinuses due to infections, the common cold and allergies.
-In addition, the menthol in mint leaves improves the perception of airflow in your nasal cavity, helping you fell as though your breathing is easier.
+Mint leaves contain antibacterial and anti-inflammatory properties that can help fight clogged sinuses due to infections, the common cold, and allergies.
+In addition, the menthol in mint leaves improves the perception of airflow in your nasal cavity, helping you feel as though your breathing is easier.